jwrr/lued/README.md

 * fixme - ctrl+d if partial word selected then deselect/reselect - done
 * Add command alt_pwd to display current working directory - done
 <Enter> when text is selected finds the next occurrence of text (instead of deleting text and creating new line). - done
+Jah - get it working for middle of the word matches - done